dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/no-js-tracker/No-JS-tracker-setup.md

 Navigate to the [wizard] [no-js-wizard].

 **2.1.
 Enter an application ID**.
-If you are running SnowPlow to track user behaviour across multiple applications, you may want to have a different application ID for each.
-Most SnowPlow users track behaviour across a single website or webapp.
+If you are running Snowplow to track user behaviour across multiple applications, you may want to have a different application ID for each.
+Most Snowplow users track behaviour across a single website or webapp.
 For those users, it probably makes sense to set the application ID to the same value they use on their core website.

 **2.2.
 Select `http` or `https` depending on the scheme used on the pageview you wish to track**.
 If you are tracking a user opening an email, you should use `https`.
 If you're tracking a pageview on a 3rd party website where you're showing some content, you will need to check the scheme for the particular page you wish to track.